 If you’re a small business owner you’re, more than likely, still self-fulfilling orders from the comfort of your home, garage or small office.
 I’ve been there too, with packages covering my dining room table and USPS bins stuffed into my car.

-Even in the early days of my business, fulfillment started to eat up massive amounts of my time.
+Even in the early days of my business, retail fulfillment started to eat up massive amounts of my time.
 Any of the following sound familiar?

 - Making emergency Costco trips for printer ink and packing tape